-- They absorb and transpire a large amount of water, which gets wasted and removed for utilisation by other water users.
-This leads to reduction in water flow if in the vicinity of water bodies and alters aquatic ecosystems. - In situations where the invasive species are very close to watercourses the plants may alter riverbanks and highly increase the potential of erosion, which could impact on the integrity of the stream or river and alter flood lines.
-This has negative consequences on associated ecosystems and all downstream water users. - Large stands of alien invasive species result in loss of land which may potentially be productive resulting in associated negative economic and social impacts. - Large infestations also reduce the land, which would otherwise be inhabited by indigenous species.
-This has implications for ecology, where biodiversity is directly impacted and socially, where natural resources that could have been harvested are no longer present. - Many alien invasive species consist of dry material, which causes fire hazards with regard to fire intensities in areas where natural fire incidences are not frequent or intense.
+- These plants absorb and transpire a large amount of water, which is wasted/removed for use by indigenous plants.
+This leads to the reduction of water flow in the vicinity of water bodies and alters aquatic ecosystems. - When invasive species are in close proximity to watercourses, the plants may alter riverbanks and highly increase the potential for erosion that could in turn impact the integrity of the watercourse and alter flood lines.
+This has negative consequences on associated ecosystems and all downstream water users. - Large stands of alien invasive species result in loss of productive land resulting in associated negative economic and social impacts. - Large infestations reduce the availability of land to indigenous species.
+This has ecological implications when biodiversity is directly impacted, and social implications when natural resources become scares. - Alien invasive species increase the dry material ratio of the veldt, thereby directly increasing the veldt fire hazards.

-The benefits, therefore, of eradicating and controlling alien invasive species would extend to the social, economic and environmental aspects of South Africa.
+Therefore, the benefits of eradicating and controlling alien invasive species extends to the social-, economic- and environmental aspects of South Africa.

 Invasive species have been characterized as a "catastrophic wildfire in slow motion".
 Thousands of invasive plants have infested hundreds of millions of hectares of land and water across the country causing massive disruptions in ecosystem function, reducing biodiversity and degrading ecosystem health.
-Forests, mountains, wetlands, rivers health and functioning have been affected by plant invasion which outcompete indigenous or endemic plant species and drain the water resources.
+The health and function of forests, mountains, wetlands, and rivers have been affected by alien plant invasion which outcompete indigenous or endemic plant species and drain the water resources.